Machine learning many-body potentials for charged colloids in primitive 1:1 electrolytes: Introduction

 Several approaches have been proposed to speed up simulations with large charge asymmetries.
 One approach involves confining particle positions to a grid, allowing Coulombic interactions to be precomputed at the start of the simulation.\cite{Hynninen2005} Another strategy is to coarse-grain the ion densities surrounding the colloids using classical density functional theory.\cite{Lowen1992, Lowen1993, Fushiki1992} Simulations employing this approach within a Car-Parrinello Molecular Dynamics framework for classical systems have achieved some success in capturing the structure of highly charged spherical colloids in suspension.
 However, deviations from primitive model simulations were observed at small colloid separations, indicating limitations in accurately describing short-range interactions.\cite{Lowen1997, Tehver1999}

 In this paper, we also coarse-grain the ions to significantly reduce simulation times, but we achieve this by employing a machine learning (ML) framework to generate effective many-body colloidal potentials.
 While ML approaches have been successfully used to accelerate simulations of uncharged systems,\cite{Deringer2019, CamposVillalobos2021, Nguyen2022, Argun2024} the present work is the first to apply machine-learned effective potentials to charged colloids.
 To construct these ML colloidal potentials, we adopt a linear regression scheme previously used to develop effective potentials for sterically stabilized colloids with non-adsorbing polymers \cite{CamposVillalobos2021} and for ligand-stabilized colloids.\cite{Giunta2023} Here, we train the ML potentials using data from primitive model simulations, resulting in effective potentials that accurately capture the effective interactions between charged colloids in the presence of ions, in addition to bare-colloid interactions.
 In subsequent ``colloids-only'' simulations using these ML potentials, the ions are effectively integrated out.
-Moreover, in this ML potential representation, the colloids are essentially charge-neutral, thus eliminating the need for considering long-range interactions.
+Moreover, in this representation, the simulations do not include any explicit charges, since the colloids interact through the effective coarse-grained ML potential, which eliminates the need to account for long-range interactions.
 These two factors bring about a significant increase in computational efficiency --at least twenty times faster for colloidal systems--, enabling studies at higher colloid charges and salt concentrations.

 In Section \ref{sec:model-method}, we introduce the framework for generating effective ML potentials.
 In Section \ref{sec:colsys}, we apply these ML potentials in simulations to evaluate their performance under realistic system parameters corresponding to an experimental colloidal suspension in a low-polar solvent.
 In Section \ref{sec:Z50}, we apply the same framework to describe interactions between colloids in a low-temperature, salt-free suspension.
 Finally, in Section \ref{sec:elsys}, we test the limits of the framework by using our ML method to generate effective potentials between cations in an aqueous electrolyte.